aungthawaye/mojave/documentation/junie/crud-command-creation-prompt.md

 - Avoid using FQNs whenever importing the classes.
 Must use the "import" statement.
 - Ensure that the controller handles all possible exceptions and errors gracefully.
 - Follow the coding style and conventions used in the existing codebase.
-- Use meaningful and descriptive variable names.
+- Use meaningful and descriptive variable types.